 I love the mixture of Natalie’s advice interwoven with actual opinions, do’s and don’ts from real-life journalists.
 It gives you proper insight into maybe why past ventures into PR didn’t work and how to build lasting relationships with journalists.
 There is also a super detailed index at the back of the book making it even easier (although the table of contents is pretty in-depth) to find specific areas of PR you want to work on or might need a reminder.
 The margins are generous too if you wanted to write notes inside the book.
 Highly Recommend!

 There’s a real textbook feel about this book.
-I’m also not a fan of the size, it’s almost a square which means it doesn’t sit nestled nicely amongst other books, maybe that was the authors desired effect but it did mean I couldn’t chuck it in my handbag to read when the opportunity arose (bit early to pick up Olive, swimming lessons etc …).
+I’m also not a fan of the size, it’s almost a square which means it doesn’t sit nestled nicely amongst other books, maybe that was the author’s desired effect but it did mean I couldn’t chuck it in my handbag to read when the opportunity arose (a bit early to pick up Olive, swimming lessons etc …).

 - In the early days when Green wanted to do something, she became an expert through google and YouTube.
-Which reminded me of those early Charlie Moo’s days when I’d stay up late working out html, it gave me a boost I needed to get on with things, regain that passion and stop coasting.
+This reminded me of those early Charlie Moo’s days when I’d stay up late working out HTML, it gave me the boost I needed to get on with things, regain that passion and stop coasting.

 This book is well set out, each chapter is clearly defined and the subheading enables the reader to see what is happening.
 I found the book really easy to read, Ruth writes in a way which is familiar to the reader she avoids pompous jargon opting to keep the content real.
 This is highlighted by the use of real-life case studies to justify the points she has made.
 There is a little too much emphasis on coaching for my liking but the content is valid for non-coaching businesses too.

-If you have any small business book suggestion feel free to leave them in the comments below and I’ll try read as many as I can.
+If you have any small business book suggestions feel free to leave them in the comments below and I’ll try to read as many as I can.
 Or if you are looking for someone to read and review your small business book let me know.